sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/08 - The New Towel Boy/02 - Subcon Deez Nuts.md

 *"What if...
 I give you your soul back?
 Will that make you go away?"*

-*Snatcher instantly recognised the memory, the nervous tone in his own voice as the aftermath of his battle with the Hat Brat.
+*Snatcher instantly recognised the scene, the nervous tone in his own voice as the aftermath of his battle with the Hat Brat.
 But... this wasn't his point of view at all.*

 *He found himself staring at the scene through a screen or window of some kind, where his words were also written out above his own form.*

-*A twitch as the form he was currently occupying pressed a button in the device in their hands, and then the Snatcher-in-the-window continued, "Yes?
+*A twitch as the form he was currently occupying pressed a button on the device in their hands, and then the Snatcher-in-the-window continued, "Yes?
 No?
 Hello?
 Anybody in there?"*

 Snatcher blinked, and he was back in his own ethereal plane, blood blossoming from the gaping wounds he had just given Alex.